 - Shortness of Breath

 Restrictive lung diseases fall under the lung tissue diseases category, and they make it difficult for people to fully fill their lungs with air.
 This means that people with restrictive lung diseases have trouble fully expanding their lungs.
 Often, restrictive lung diseases cause stiffness in the lungs.

 Here are some common types of restrictive lung diseases:

 - Dry Cough

 - Weight Loss

 How Are Lung Problems and Lung Diseases Treated?

 Once you have a chronic lung disease diagnosis, you and your doctor will work together to develop a treatment plan.
 Typically, doctors may prescribe medications and treatments to help manage symptoms.
-These treatments include inhalers, corticosteroids, oxygen therapy, stem cell therapy, pulmonary rehabilitation and others.
+These treatments include inhalers, corticosteroids, oxygen therapy, cellular therapy, pulmonary rehabilitation and others.
 Having a specific diagnosis for COPD, pulmonary fibrosis, emphysema or another chronic lung disease will help you and your doctor figure out the best treatment options for you.

 If you or someone you love has lung problems from COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.